Book Ed Rosenbaum, scr Robert Caswell

 Foster (2011 Jonathan Newman & scr)

-He wrote it so its his fault.
+He wrote it so it's his fault.
 Maurice Cole (kept reminding me of dummy in Dead of Night), Toni Colette (in a class of her own), Ioan Gruffudd, Richard E Grant, nice to see Hayley Mills, Anne Reid.

 With teatime serial music and puke-inducing kid, film is like a puddle.
 Hamleys is older than the USA!
 Take that, America.